 In 2015, 1,370 North Carolinians died due to unintentional poisoning.
 About half of these deaths are caused by prescription opioids, heroin, or cocaine.¹

-- About 70% of all calls about a poisoning exposure were managed at the site of the call, which is usually at home.
+- Close to 70% of all calls about a poisoning exposure were managed at the site of the call, which is usually at home.

 For more detailed North Carolina poisoning statistics, view the Carolinas Poison Center 2014/2015 Biennial Report.

 Click below to see previous biennial reports:

 In the United States, poisoning is the leading cause of unintentional injury death, and nearly 9 out of 10 of poisoning deaths are caused by drugs.² See an injury grid highlighting the top causes of unintentional injury death.

 - In the United States, a poison control center answers a call about a suspected or actual poisoning every 14 seconds.³